 Reproduction of any information, data or material, including ratings ("Content") in any form is prohibited except with the prior written permission of the relevant party.
-Such party, its affiliates and suppliers ("Content Providers") do not guarantee the accuracy, adequacy, completeness, timeliness or availability of any Content and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such Content.
-In no event shall Content Providers be liable for any damages, costs, expenses, legal fees, or losses (including lost income or lost profit and opportunity costs) in connection with any use of the Content.
-A reference to a particular investment or security, a rating or any observation concerning an investment that is part of the Content is not a recommendation to buy, sell or hold such investment or security, does not address the suitability of an investment or security and should not be relied on as investment advice.
-Credit ratings are statements of opinions and are not statements of fact.
+Such party, its affiliates and suppliers ("Content") Providers") do not guarantee the accuracy, adequacy, completeness, timeliness or availability of any Content and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such Content.
+In no event shall Cortent Providers be liable for any damages, costs, expenses, legal fees, or loases (including lost income or lost proft and opportunity costs) in connection with any use of the Content.
+A reference to a particular investment or security, arating or any observation concerning an investment that is part of the Content.
+Set of the content is not a recommendation to buy, set or hold such investment or security, does not address the suitability of an investment or security and should not be relied on as investment advice.
+Credit ratings are statements of opinions and are not statements of fact